-We support many community causes and organisations through our GIVE program, which stands for Giving, Investing, Volunteering and Emergency.
+We support relevant community causes and organisations through our GIVE program, which stands for Giving, Investing, Volunteering and Emergency.

-- In 2010, \$2 million was donated to charities through ANZ's various community giving programs; and more than \$1.2 million (AUD) was donated to emergency relief and recovery efforts. - Additionally, we contributed more than \$4.6 million to programs which promote financial capability and inclusion, such as Saver Plus and Progress Loans.
+- In 2011, more than \$10 million was donated to charities through ANZ's various community giving programs (including more than \$3 million (AUD) donated to emergency relief and recovery efforts). - Additionally, we contributed more than \$4 million to programs which promote financial capability and inclusion, such as Saver Plus and Progress Loans.